Feed the Fire (Betty Carter album): Reception

 In his review for AllMusic.com, Daniel Gioffre gave the album two-and-a-half stars out of five.
 Gioffre praised Carter's accompanists, describing Dave Holland's "...unerring sense of melody and pitch", Jack DeJohnette as "...nothing less than explosive, punctuating the solo statements of his bandmates with powerful flurries", and likened Geri Allen to fellow pianist Keith Jarrett, praising her solo on "Love Notes".
 Gioffre's wrote that Carter's "...vocal improvisations are on par with any instrumentalists," and described her "...dancing around the music with impeccable phrasing, dropping low into her register for punctuation" on "Lover Man" as "...heady, hypnotizing stuff."
 Gioffre reserved criticism for the length of some tracks and that the "...quality of the music itself tends to wander a bit."

 New York magazine described the album as a "live state-of-jazz-vocals address" and Carter as "probably the most agile jazz singer alive."

+The Chicago Tribunes Howard Reich stated that the album "captures the singer at her best," and noted that the band members "provide the atmospheric accompaniment, sensitively responding to Carter's mercurial improvisations."

+Michael J. West of JazzTimes praised Allen's contribution to the title track, which she wrote.
+He commented: "there's nothing quite like hearing her go at it with the master vocalist...
+Allen stays almost completely inside as she works with Carter; even so, it's an open question who's leading who... the energy is electric and the swing... is top-notch."

+Writing for Sandy Brown Jazz, Steve Day remarked: "Every track is diamond, 'I'm All Smiles' and 'Feed The Fire' exceptionally so.
+These are performances that ring the truth of music."